Network detection and response: Moving beyond IDPS and NTA

 Network forensics, while primarily used as a solution for malware detection, is also an effective means to monitor your network for anomalies in traffic proactively and for network behavior analysis.
 NDR detects potential attacks and analyzes attack patterns and traffic trends to establish a behavior baseline, which helps reduce the diagnosis time and improve the threat detection skills of network admins.

 Signature tools like ML solutions detect threats and anomalies based on performance baselines and historic trends.
-NDR enhanced with AI and ML should be able to analyze data and correlate with global threat intelligence to uncover anomalies and attacks that endpoint security or log-based solutions provide no visibility into.
+NDR platform enhanced with AI and ML should be able to analyze data and correlate with global threat intelligence to uncover anomalies and attacks that endpoint security or log-based solutions provide no visibility into.

 NDR solutions seamlessly connect to security tools to take immediate action to troubleshoot and block threats.
 They enable automated response for fast resolution.
-NDR uses AI and ML to detect and prevent phishing attacks and internal threats by conducting attack campaign analysis, detecting affected users and devices, and steadily monitoring the network for real-time security.
+NDR software uses AI and ML to detect and prevent phishing attacks and internal threats by conducting attack campaign analysis, detecting affected users and devices, and steadily monitoring the network for real-time security.

 The finest NDR solutions provide highly accurate alerts prioritized by type and severity and automated response to save network admins and security teams time and effort, to elevate threat hunting and response potential.